prog4biol/evop2026/EVOP_Python_2026.md

 - Python scripts are always saved in files whose names have the extension '.py' (i.e. the filename ends with '.py').

 File Contents:
+Enter the following into a file named "test.py" print ("Hello, EVOP2026!")

 ```python3
 print ("Hello, EVOP2026!")